privacee/freelan-bar/README.md

 ## Caveats

-`freelan-bar` is intended to provide quick access to common functionality.
+`freelan-bar` is intended to provide quick access to common functionality and provide a simple user interface.
+Generally, the intended `freelan` functionality should still be edited inside the `freelan` config file.
 Please see the official `freelan` website for documentation of the latest features.

 ## Installation Package